 Videos will be judged on how well they address the topic, as well as the quality of the production and the creativity of the video.
 No professional assistance can be provided to produce the video.
 The format of the video is up to the students.
 Videos can be a commercial, news broadcast, music video, etc.

 To enter the contest, complete the three steps below.
-Submission must be received at the email address below by 11:59pm ET on Friday, October 12, 2012.
+Submission must be received by NCSBA no later than 11:59pm ET on Friday, October 18, 2013.
 Once the contest closes, our judges will select the top 3 videos which will be announced on NCSBA’s website by Friday, November 1.
 Click here for the online video submission form.